giorgapost/wordsearch-package/README.md

-# Java package to search for words in ASCII files
+# A Java package to search for words in ASCII files
 The `wordsearch` package implements a system which searches for some given words into multiple text files, and returns all the locations where they were found.

 > **Note**